 Ryga Award shortlist

-The five B.C. authors shortlisted for the 2021 George Ryga Award for Social Awareness in Literature are:
+Five writers have been shortlisted for the 2023 George Ryga Award for Social Awareness in Literature (Ryga pictured at right).
+In alphabetical order, they are:

 The George Ryga Award is an annual literary prize for a B.C. writer who has achieved an outstanding degree of social awareness in a new book published in the preceding calendar year.
-The award comes with a $2,500 prize and publicity in BCBookLook and BC BookWorld.
+The prize money, thanks to the generosity of supporter Yosef Wosk, is $2,500 per year.

 ABOUT GEORGE RYGA